 If you or someone you love was seriously injured by a pet bite or attack, we urge you to contact an Atlanta dog bite lawyer.
 Although pet bites aren’t always caused by dogs, a skilled dog bite attorney is competent to handle any pet bite or attack case.
-The attorneys at Allen & Scofield Injury Lawyers, LLC will help you identify all parties that are responsible for your injuries, and all sources of insurance that can compensate you, so that you can recover the compensation that you deserve for your losses.
+The attorneys at Graham Scofield Injury Lawyers will help you identify all parties that are responsible for your injuries, and all sources of insurance that can compensate you, so that you can recover the compensation that you deserve for your losses.

 Pet Owners Are Usually Responsible For Pet Bites and Attacks